 In all, DRM is a better option when going for public streaming use cases like movies, and series while AES is a better option when going for a limited audience.

-In the present time of rampant cybercrimes, video security becomes an issue, encrypting it with video encrypting software one can deliver secure video content to the end-users.
+In the present time of rampant cybercrimes, video security becomes an issue.
+Video encryption has become a basic need for streamers so to deliver secure video content to the end-users.